 After the completion of the merger, our current stockholders will generally own a smaller percentage of the combined company than their ownership of our company prior to the merger.
-Immediately after the merger, our stockholders as of immediately prior to the merger are expected to own approximately 21.3% of the outstanding shares of the combined company, former Dianthus securityholders, including shares purchased in the Dianthus preclosing financing, are expected to own approximately 78.7% of the outstanding shares of the combined company, subject to certain assumptions, including, but not limited to, Magenta's net cash as of closing being between \$59.5 million and \$60.5 million.
+Immediately after the merger, our stockholders as of immediately prior to the merger are expected to own approximately 22.4% of the outstanding shares of the combined company, former Dianthus securityholders, including shares purchased in the Dianthus preclosing financing, are expected to own approximately 77.6% of the outstanding shares of the combined company, subject to certain assumptions.
+Under certain circumstances further described in the Merger Agreement, the ownership percentages may be adjusted up or down including, but not limited to, if our net cash as of closing is lower than \$59.5 million or greater than \$60.5 million.
+Our management currently anticipates our net cash as of closing will be approximately \$65.0 million and the currently estimated ownership percentages reflect this projection.
 The Chief Executive Officer of Dianthus will serve as the Chief Executive Officer of the combined company following the completion of the merger.